jason-nordheim/express-beyond-the-basics/notes.md

 This means that in the example above, the `router.get("/about"...)` is actually handling requests from `"/example/about"` because in the main application, we stated that the root for that router was `example`.

+> Special note: It is possible to have routers within routers